stephenhandley/Gearhound/gpts/Gear.md

 ## Conversation starters
 - How do I record a pattern on the PO-12?
 - How do I sync two pocket operators?
+- How do I use the sequencer on Push 3?
+- Explain the touch strip functionality in Push 3.